tomconder/dotfiles/README.md

 # dotfiles

-This repo contains the configuration to setup my machines.
-This is using [chezmoi](https://chezmoi.io), the dotfile manager to setup the install.

-This automated setup is currently only configured for Fedora machines.
+This repository contains my dotfiles managed with [chezmoi](https://chezmoi.io).

 ## How to run